amckinney/backend-dev/docs/01-assignment.md

 ## 3 Go CLI

 In your final task for this assignment, we'll switch gears and implement a simple command for the `Issue Tracker` application written in Go.
-If you haven't already, create a new Github repository from the [issue-tracker-template][4], and make sure that you can run it with the following command.
+If you haven't already, create a new GitHub repository from the [issue-tracker-template][4], and make sure that you can run it with the following command.